dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 She is going to add the most attractive places she visited in each of the cities.

-Add a new column 'AttractivePlace' and update the values:
+Add a new column `AttractivePlace` and update the values:

 - 'Belem Tower' for Lisbon
 - 'Plaza Mayor' for Madrid